Desmond Trufant: 2016

-The Atlanta Falcons went to Super Bowl LI after finishing atop the NFC South with an 11–5 record and defeating the Seattle Seahawks in the NFC Divisional Round and the Green Bay Packers in the NFC Championship.
-On February 5, 2017, the Atlanta Falcons lost 34–28 in overtime to the New England Patriots in Super Bowl LI after leading 28–9 going into the fourth quarter.
+The Falcons went to Super Bowl LI after finishing atop the NFC South with an 11–5 record, while defeating the Seattle Seahawks in the NFC Divisional Round and the Green Bay Packers in the NFC Championship game.
+On February 5, 2017, the Atlanta Falcons lost 34–28 in overtime to the New England Patriots, after leading 28–9 going into the fourth quarter.

 2017

-On April 8, 2017, the Atlanta Falcons signed Trufant to a five-year, $68.5 million contract that includes $41.52 million and $15 million signing bonus.
+On April 8, 2017, the Atlanta Falcons signed Trufant to a five-year, $68.5 million contract, which included a guaranteed $41.52 million and $15 million signing bonus.